hamzaiftkhar/Leetcode-Problems/README.md

 - [Problem 7- Merge Two Sorted Arrays](https://github.com/hamzaiftkhar/Leetcode-Problems/tree/main/Problem-7) - Given two sorted integer arrays `nums1` and `nums2`, merge `nums2` into `nums1` as one sorted array.
 The number of elements initialized in `nums1` and `nums2` are `m` and `n` respectively.
 You must write an algorithm with `O(m + n)` runtime complexity.

 - [Problem 8- Single Number](https://github.com/hamzaiftkhar/Leetcode-Problems/tree/main/Problem-8) - Given a non-empty array of integers `nums`, every element appears twice except for one.
 Find that single one.
 You must write an algorithm with `O(n)` runtime complexity and `O(1)` extra space complexity.

+- [Problem 9- Majority Element](https://github.com/hamzaiftkhar/Leetcode-Problems/tree/main/Problem-9) - Given an array `nums` of size n, return the majority element.
+The majority element is the element that appears more than ⌊n / 2⌋ times.
+You may assume that the majority element always exists in the array.
+You must write an algorithm with `O(n)` runtime complexity and `O(1)` extra space complexity.